okyanusoz/covid19-us-predictions-data/README.md

-# covid19-us-predictions-data
+# US COVID-19 Predictions data

-This repo contains COVID-19 predictions data(in data.json).
+This repo contains COVID-19 predictions data in the US(in data.json).

 COVID-19 cases data provided by JHU CSSE.
 See LICENSE for more details.